 It is always useful to get a second opinion from other builders on the cost and necessity of the extra work, why not ask another two or three builders to give you quotes and assessment?

 13. Cowboy builders are often aggressive, using all sorts of bullying tactics to intimidate and manipulate people.
 Stand your ground, if they start shouting, threatening or swearing.
 Tell them firmly, ” this is my home, if you want to shout or swear or threaten me, get out of my house and speak to my solicitor. ” If you are worried about the builder getting verbally abusive or physically violent, install a secret camera and record everything, especially before you have an important conversation with the builder.
 Chances are that you might have to call the police and press charges against them for assault later.

 The minute when you see them starting to get aggressive, get rid of them as soon as possible.
 An aggressive cowboy builder is like cancer, the minute you spot them, get rid of them as soon as possible, even if it means that you might have to write off the money you paid them already.
 In our case, we let the builder carry on the work for another 4 weeks, and ended up almost having our entire kitchen completely ruined and costing us even more money to repair the damage.
-He also pushed me to the floor and then tried to take our sink on the last day when he decided to walk away from the project, and luckily we had it recorded.
+He also pushed me to the floor and then tried to take our sink on the last day when he decided to walk away from the project.

 14. When things do go wrong, ask a quantity surveyor or the building inspector to give a report, because their reports carry more weight in court than the assessment from another builder.
 Do take lots of photos and videos and gather as much evidence as possible.